-Even Thomas himself concurs that the "marriage supper" takes place in the Millennium: "... the bride of 19:7 is a figure for the church, the body of Christ, which having been joined to Christ following the Rapture, will return with Him for the marriage supper of the Lamb on earth during the Millennium."
+Even Thomas himself concurs that the "marriage supper" takes place in the millennium:

+The bride of 19:7 is a figure for the church, the body of Christ, which having been joined to Christ following the Rapture, will return with Him for the marriage supper of the Lamb on earth during the Millennium.

+VI.
 INTERPRETATION AND SIGNIFICANCE OF THE "MARRIAGE/SUPPER"

 In Rev 19:7, we are introduced to the "marriage of the Lamb" and in 19:9 to the "marriage supper of the Lamb."
-The Greek term used for the marriage (NIV = wedding) is $\gamma \acute{\alpha} \mu \circ \varsigma$ .
-But what is the $\gamma \acute{\alpha} \mu \circ \varsigma$ ?
-Of seventeen occurrences in the New Testament, there is only one clear instance in which it has the
+The Greek term used for the marriage (NIV=wedding) is $\gamma \dot{\alpha}\mu os$ .
+But what is the $\gamma \dot{\alpha}\mu os$ ?
+Of seventeen occurrences in the NT, there is only one clear instance in which it has the meaning of "marriage" (Heb 13:4).
+Ordinarily, this looks at the celebration feast which went along with Jewish marriage custom.